Xbox Series S price and design officially revealed, and it's the smallest Xbox ever

 So what do we know?

-It appears to be exactly same as the render we saw leaked by Brad Sams on YouTube and in Thurrott on September 7.
+It appears to be exactly the same as the render we saw leaked by Brad Sams on YouTube and Thurrott - plus the pricing matches this leak.
 You can watch the video below, which gives us a slightly different angle of the Xbox Series S console.

 While this render has not been officially confirmed by Microsoft, judging by the image it has tweeted, it looks pretty spot on.